Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Introduction

-For the first, the general graph algorithm, the time complexity $\Ot{k \cdot V^{1-1/d} \cdot E}$ is brought down from $\Ot{k \cdot V^{1-\frac{1}{2^d poly(d)}} \cdot E}$ previously achieved in \cite{DHV20}.
-This is a more practical complexity, and has a chance to be closer to the optimal for some classes of graphs.
-We tentatively risk a conjecture that the time complexity $\Ot{V^{1-1/d} \cdot E}$ might turn out to be the tight bound for the class of $K_d$-minor free graphs, or at least for the class of graphs of distance VC-dimension not larger than $d$.
+For the general graph algorithm, the new time complexity $\Ot{k \cdot n^{1-1/d} \cdot m}$ is brought down from $\Ot{k \cdot n^{1-\frac{1}{2^d poly(d)}} \cdot m}$ previously achieved in \cite{DHV22}.
+This is a more practical complexity, and we (tentatively) conjecture that this bound might be a tight one for the class of $K_d$-minor free graphs, or at least for the class of graphs of distance VC-dimension bounded by $d$.

 As for the paper structure, Section \ref{sec:preliminaries} of this paper introduces the most important concepts, such as (distance) VC-dimension, $\varepsilon$-nets and related theorems.
 In Section \ref{sec:algorithm} we introduce the main tools for constructing all the fast algorithms: the low-difference orders on graph vertices, and use them to improve the results for general sparse graphs.
 In Section \ref{sec:implicit} we show how to use these tools in the case of implicitly given graphs.
-Finally, in Section \ref{sec:squares} we apply all these concepts to achieve the original goal -- a parametrized sub-quadratic algorithm for unit square graphs and then for general polygon intersection graphs.
+Finally, in Section \ref{sec:squares} we apply all these concepts to achieve the original goal -- a parameterized subquadratic algorithm for unit-square graphs and then for general convex polygon intersection graphs.